stac-utils/qgis-stac-plugin/README.md

-To use the plugin for development purposes, clone the repository locally, install poetry, a python dependencies management tool see https://python-poetry.org/docs/#installation then using the poetry tool, install the plugin dependencies by running
+To use the plugin for development purposes, clone the repository locally, install poetry, a python dependencies management tool see https://python-poetry.org/docs/#installation then using the poetry tool, update the poetry lock file and install plugin dependencies by running
 ```
 poetry update --lock
-poetry install
+poetry install --no-dev
 ```

 To install the plugin into the QGIS application use the below command